nathanchantrell/EagleLibs/README.md

 ##Jupiter_12_TU35-D400.lbr
 For the Navman Jupiter 12 GPS Receiver, TU35-D410 and TU35-D420 Series.
 Uses a 2mm pitch 20 pin DIL pin header.
+Options for with and without the board outline and mounting holes.

 ##HY1.8SPI.lbr
 For the cheap "HY1.8 SPI" 1.8" LCD with SD slot that can be found on ebay.